emmpak/hackernews/README.md

 * [Faraday](https://github.com/lostisland/faraday) - HTTP library used for connecting to the API.
 * [RSpec](https://github.com/rspec/rspec) - Testing framework used for TDD of the application.
 * [Webmock](https://github.com/bblimke/webmock) - Library used for stubbing HTTP requests to avoid hitting the API during development and testing.

+###### Other solutions

+* Use this [API](https://hn.algolia.com/api) and `OpenURI` to get posts with the details loaded in an array.
+It will be faster as you wound't need to make an API call for each story based on the ID.
+Need to consider who is maintaining the API as it's not the official one.
+* An alternative solution is to parse Hacker News using the [Nokogiri](https://github.com/sparklemotion/nokogiri) library.